SUMMER 2026 EVENTS

 New this summer, enjoy special offerings for all ages on Friday afternoons at Aspen’s only trailside museum!
 Head to the Holden/Marolt Mining & Ranching Museum for an insider’s look at the exhibitions, steam engines and mining machinery, plus guided tours of the restored McMurchy/Zupancis cabin and barn, with life-sized farm animal replicas including the demonstration milking cow!
 Kids can earn a sticker prize for completing an interactive scavenger hunt, and all guests who bike or walk to the museum will also get stickers.
 Bring a picnic and enjoy complimentary lemonade on the lawn for a family-friendly afternoon at the museum.

-Shopping
+Spectator, Participation, Shopping

 Saturday